-My son, Benjamin, was severely autistic as a small child and was diagnosed with Asperger’s Syndrome as he grew older.
+My son, Benjamin, was non-verbal as a small child and was later identified as having High-Functioning Autistism.
+He was diagnosed with Asperger’s Syndrome as he grew older.

 Where do you go to, My Sunshine?